SimpleVM/simpleVMIntroWorkshop/part3.md

    conda activate denbi
    ```

-6. Unfortunately, conda does not offer a minio cli binary,
+6. Unfortunately, Conda does not offer a minio cli binary,
    which means that we would have to install it manually.
    Download the binary:
    ```